-Under Ohio law, each school district's board of education must have a business advisory council.
-The law allows a district that has entered into an agreement under section 3313.843 or 3313.845 of the Ohio Revised Code to receive any services from an educational service center, upon agreement between the district and the ESC, to have the ESC's business advisory council represent the business of the district.
-However, because students, schools and a community can enjoy many positive effects from a well-operated business advisory council, the Ohio Department of Education recommends that districts have their own councils whenever possible.
+Under Ohio law, each school district board of education must have a business advisory council.
+The law allows a district to enter an agreement with an educational service center or joint vocational school district to have the

+Department of Education educational service center or joint vocational school district's business advisory council represent the businesses of the district.
+However, because students, schools and a community can enjoy many positive effects from a well-operated business advisory council, the Ohio Department of Education recommends districts have their own councils whenever possible.

-If the district and ESC agree to use an ESC business advisory council, the ESC business advisory council should advise and provide recommendations to the district's board of education in the same manner as a district-appointed business advisory council.
-The ESC business advisory council also should invite members of the local school district board to its meetings.
+If the district chooses to use an educational service center or joint vocational school district business advisory council, members of the district's board of education must receive regular updates from that council.
+The educational service center or joint vocational school district business advisory council also must invite members of the local school district board to its meetings.